Policies and Procedures

 Refusing All or Part of Your Work Assignment

-Students may refuse part or their entire work contract for any term or the entire academic year.
-If you decide to refuse part or your entire work award, contact the Student Financial Services Office indicating how many hours per week you are refusing, for which job(s), and for which term(s).
+Students may refuse part of their student employment award for any term or the entire academic year.
+If you decide to refuse part of your student employment award, contact the Student Financial Services Office indicating how many hours per week you are refusing, for which job(s), and for which term(s).
 It's also important to notify your supervisors.

-Whenever you refuse part or your entire work contract, you will be forfeiting those earnings, and such a decision should be made in consultation with your parents, as it may impact the amount of money that the family will need to pay toward the tuition bill.
+Whenever you refuse your student employment award, you will be forfeiting those earnings, and such a decision should be made in consultation with your parent(s) or guardian(s), as it may impact the amount of money that the family will need to pay toward the tuition bill.

 Should you change your mind and decide later that you want to work, it is not guaranteed you will be assigned to your original position or be assigned a new position.